Rev-Log/Rev-Log/README.md

 <h1 align="center"><strong>Rev</strong></h1>
 <p align="center"><strong>
-I know of no better life purpose than to perish attempting the greater and impossible.
+I know of no better life purpose than to perish attempting the great and impossible.
 The fact that something seems impossible shouldn't be the reason to not pursue it — that's exactly what makes it worth pursuing.
 The only true failure is shrinking away from life's challenges.
 </strong></p>